Skip to main content

 “They’ve helped keep me healthy enough over the last two decades that I graduated from college, led an adaptive ski program, competed in the Boston Marathon and the X Games, and I continue to work in the ski industry,” Erik says.

-For the last few years, Erik has been using the GentleCath Pro Closed System Catheter.
-“It has everything I need in a closed kit.
+For the last few years, Erik has been using the Cure Catheter® Closed System.
+“It has everything I need in a closed catheter kit.
 It’s always easy to keep a couple in the car, a couple in my ski bag, and a couple in the backpack I take to work.
 It really simplifies that part of my life.”

-180 Medical’s trained Product Specialists can work with your doctor and insurance plan while helping you find the intermittent catheter that works best for your needs.
+180 Medical’s trained Product Specialists can work with your doctor and insurance plan to help you find the intermittent catheter that best meets your needs.
 Contact us to try our free catheter samples and learn more about how we can help you.

 Request Free Samples